ellenrapps/Woobu-Autonomous-Drone/README.md

 Woobu Autonomous Drone

 Woobu Autonomous Drone is a flying machine project.
 The code is completed.
 The code allows a flying machine to autonomously fly itself, autonomously hover, autonomously balance itself, and autonomously lands itself.
-A different type of energy is needed though.
-Sigh.
+A hardware fix and a different type of energy are needed though.

 This project uses Raspberry Pi Pico plus MPU6050 as main hardware, and (Micro)Python, HTML and Javascript as the main programming languages.